Study at École Polytechnique

 > Useful Information and Tips

-Students admitted to École Polytechnique through a double-degree program (Ingénieur Polytechnicien or Master’s Program) or through the International Exchange Program (for academic studies or internships) are exempt from tuition fees.
+Students admitted to École Polytechnique through a double-degree program (Ingénieur Polytechnicien or Master’s Program) or through the International Exchange Program (for academic studies or internships) are exempt from tuition fees if clearly written on the double degree agreement with their home institution.

 A limited number of scholarships may be granted to the most deserving students who do not have the necessary resources to cover their on-campus expenses.